Bill C-11: An opportunity to correct a 'historic injustice', according to PKP

 “The unbridled competition from online streaming platforms such as Netflix, Amazon and Disney+, free from all of the strict CRTC restrictions and regulations, I repeat, threatens the sustainability of our local business, and therefore our sovereignty.
 Our culture and our culture’s ability to accurately inform Canadians,” Mr. Pelado lamented. before the committee.

 There is a very simple solution.
-Rather than asking the CRTC to implement sprawling new regulations filled with mind-boggling requirements, the legislator should instead go to the basics by favoring a light regulatory regime where foreign online broadcast platforms contribute financially to our media system.” — he continued., pleading Parallel in favor of relaxing the rules imposed by the CRTC.
+Rather than asking the CRTC for sprawling new regulations full of mind-boggling requirements, the legislature should instead go to the basics by favoring a light regulatory regime where foreign online broadcast platforms contribute financially to our media system.
+In favor of relaxing the rules imposed by the CRTC.

 In the eyes of Kibecor’s CEO, action is necessary.
 “71% of adults in Quebec subscribe to a paid online streaming service, while 66% subscribe to cable,” he said, citing data from a study by Laval University.